Traditions and Celebrations

 A great opportunity for students to give back is Alternative Spring Break.
 Taking place every year, this tradition allows 15 or so students and three chaperones to volunteer their time in various parts of the country.
 Past trips have included environmental work in Pensacola, Florida, and working with young children at the Head Start program in New Orleans.

-Proof that all Woodsies are much more than a name is the Big Sis/Little Sis tradition.
-Through this thriving custom, freshmen are taken under the wing of a member of the junior class, i.e their big sister.
-They are taught the values and traditions of the College, and are guided through their first two years.
+Proof that all Pomeroys are much more than a name is the Big/Little tradition.
+Through this thriving custom, first-year students are taken under the wing of a member of the upperclassmen (their Big).
+First-year students are taught the values and traditions of the College and guided through the ways of the Woods.
 This mentorship gives new students a sense of empowerment, community, and pride.
-Big Sisters are traditionally revealed to their Little Sisters either on the marble steps of Le Fer Hall, or in a creative way, as through a scavenger hunt or at a secret meeting place.
+Bigs are traditionally revealed to their Littles either on the marble stairs of Le Fer Hall or in a creative way produced by the Big.
+While the Big/Little program is a tradition, each student can decide whether he/she wants to participate.

 Equine Holiday Ride